Interactions between para-quaternionic and Grassmannian geometry: Remarks

-Now, the metric on $M$ is \textit{compatible} with the given geometric structure if it is a section just of the first summand in $S^2T^*M$ according to the decomposition above.
-In order for the metric to be non-degenerate, the rank of the vector bundle $F$ has to be even.
-Hence, if there is a compatible metric then the dimension of the base manifold is divisible by 4, say $\dim M=4k$.
+The metric on $M$ is {compatible} with the geometric structure if it is a section of $\La^2E\otimes \La^2F^*\cong S^{1,1}(E^*\otimes F)$.
+In order that the metric is non-degenerate, the rank of the vector bundle $F$ has to be even.
+Hence, if there is a compatible metric then the dimension of the base manifold is a multiple of 4.
 It is also obvious, that all tangent vectors in the Segre cone are null with respect to any compatible metric.
-Since the Segre cone contains linear subspaces of maximal dimension $n=2k$, the compatible metric is necessarily of split signature $(2k,2k)$.
+Consequently, the compatible metric is of split signature.

-Much more restrictive situation is as follows.
-If there is a compatible metric on $M$ and the Levi-Civita connection of this metric is a compatible connection of the geometric structure, then the metric (and the geometric structure as well) is called \textit{para-quaternionic K\"ahler}.
-Since Levi-Civita connection is torsion free, para-quaternionic K\"ahler structures are automatically integrable.
-It is also the case, that para-quaternionic K\"ahler metric is necessarily Einstein.
-According to the interpretations we recalled in \ref{dim4}, the feature of the structure to be para-quaternionic K\"ahler descends in the 4-dimensional case to the property that the corresponding conformal structure is (anti-)self-dual and contains an Einstein metric in the conformal class.
+If further the Levi-Civita connection of a compatible metric is a compatible connection of the geometric structure, then the metric (as well as the structure itself) is called \textit{para-quaternionic K\"ahler}.
+Since Levi-Civita connection is torsion free, para-quaternionic K\"ahler structures are integrable.
+It is also the case, that para-quaternionic K\"ahler metrics are necessarily Einstein.
+In the 4-dimensional case, this feature may be stated so that the corresponding conformal manifold is anti-self-dual and contains an Einstein metric in the conformal class.
+It follows that existence of para-quaternionic K\"ahler metrics is controlled by solutions to an invariant overdetermined system of differential equations, the so-called first BGG equation.
+This is dealt in \cite{Bailey1991} in the holomorphic category with some minor additional assumptions.

-Note that in \cite{BaE91}, very similar problem is dealt in holomorphic category with some minor additional assumptions and slightly different vocabulary.
-In particular, there is a characterization of the existence of such a metric in terms of solutions of an invariant overdetermined system of PDE's on $M$.
-It turns out, these results may be adapted to our real form so that the solutions of the mentioned system are in a bijective correspondence with sections of an appropriate tractor bundle which are in the kernel of the first BGG operator; see \cite{HSSS12} for the terminology and different examples of similar character.